lukealibozek/group5_project/README.md

   - Density (.11)

 ## **Question 3**:
-Can a 'good' wine be chemically determined agnostic of wine type (red or white)?
+Can a 'good' wine be predicted using a chemical analysis agnostic of wine type (red or white)?

 - Yes - interestingly, wine type was the least important feature by a large amount.